-It is believed that the carrot was first cultivated in the area now known as Afghanistan thousands of years ago as a small forked purple or yellow root with a woody and bitter flavor, resembling nothing of the carrot we know today.1
+People probably first cultivated the carrot thousands of years ago, in the area now known as Afghanistan.
+It was a small, forked purple or yellow root with a bitter, woody flavor, quite different from the carrot we know today.

-Purple, red, yellow and white carrots were cultivated long before the appearance of the now popular orange carrot, which was developed and stabilized by Dutch growers in the 16th and 17th centuries.1
+Purple, red, yellow, and white carrots were grown long before the appearance of the sweet, crunchy, and aromatic orange carrot that is now popular.
+This type was developed and stabilized by Dutch growers in the 16th and 17th centuries.

 Contents of this article: